List of Hollyoaks characters introduced in 2021: Jacob

 Jacob, played by Curtis Pritchard, made his first appearance on 7 May 2021.
 The casting was announced on 7 February 2021, while the character's name was announced on 27 April 2021.
 Jacob and his twin brother, Marco, who will be played by Curtis' real-life brother, AJ, will be rivals to dance teacher Trish Minniver (Denise Welch).
 Speaking about their characters casting, Pritchard said: "I am so excited to be working with my brother AJ on a show we grew up watching!
 I am also excited to continue our journey together with Channel 4 and E4."

 Following social media users posting clips of the Pritchard brothers' scenes, they went viral and were the subject of widespread jokes, criticism and negativity.
 Former Hollyaks cast member Gerard McCarthy commented on the scenes, stating that casting directors should not cast people purely for having a large social media following.
 Speaking to OK! about the viral criticism himself and his brother were facing, Pritchard stated: "Up to this moment I felt absolutely nothing about it because I hadn't realised anybody had said anything.
 We always get that, we always get different things and for me it's always about positivity."

+Sinbad

+Thomas "Sinbad" Sweeney, portrayed by Michael Starke, is a character in Channel 4 soap opera Brookside who appeared between 1984 and 1985, and then again between 1987 and 2000.
+He was pictured on set with other previously announced returning former Brookside co-stars: Sue Johnston as Sheila Grant, John McArdle as Billy Corkhill, Paul Usher as Barry Grant, Philip Olivier as Tinhead, Suzanne Collins as Nikki Shadwick, and Ricky Tomlinson as Bobby Grant.
+Sinbad first appeared in Hollyoaks on 3 June 2021 as a taxi driver using the name Benny and made sporadic appearances throughout that year and again between 2023 and 2024.
+His character was described to be "cheekie cabbie" and "mysterious" by Justin Harp from Digital Spy.

+In 2024, his former Brookside co-star, Louis Emerick was cast as police officer Donny Clark, who was revealed to actually be his Brookside character, Mick Johnson in the crossover episode on 22 October 2025.
+Both actors celebrated their soap reunion with a "heart-warming" picture from the set, captioning the shot of the two of them hugging: "Two new juvenile leads at Hollyoaks."
+Stefania Sarrubba from Digital Spy described the reunion to be "Mick and Sinbad are back together."
+This foreshadowed the events of the crossover episode as Benny was revealed to be Sinbad all along.